michaeldelcid/projects/NBA/readME.md

 	- At the moment it is plotting data for ALL 30 NBA teams

 - I want to port all the player data into a csv BUT the method .find_element_by_xpath() is not working correctly for me
+	- `player_data.py` was created for this purpose but it is buggy

 - I want to create a GUI that generate reports for a given team